tamtran4869/job_search/README.md

 ## Usage
 To run the job_search file, there are 6 arguments need to be specified.

-    --db or --file : get data from databse or local file and all data need to be lowercase (just use 1) (required)
+    --db or --file : get data from database (with table name company_list) or local file and all data need to be lowercase (just use 1) (required)

     --job : job title for searching (required)